shoeffner/mthesis/src/conclusion.md

 ## Conclusion

+Gaze tracking using common webcams is definitely no solved problem.
+While it earned more attention in the literature over the last few years, few solutions exist that really work without many constraints.
+In this thesis, two possible methods are evaluated: The geometric model, realized in the \Gaze{} library, and the +cnn iTracker, a pre-trained model which can be used instead of the geometric model.

 \Gaze{} is a good library to perform eye tracking.
-It can easily be extended and allows all kinds of usage.
-Its gaze tracking capabilities are not working properly, but thanks to its extendability it is possible to use iTracker, a pre-trained model to detect gaze points.
+It can easily be extended and integrated into projects.
+Its gaze tracking capabilities are not working properly, but thanks to its extendability it is possible to use iTracker to detect gaze points.
 Many other issues in webcam gaze tracking cannot be resolved using software alone: most webcams are limited to small frame rates and it is extremely difficult to find the real specifications like sensor sizes and focal lengths for many webcams.